Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

 | Contain special characters within **double-quotes** **NOTE:** Double quotes works for most special characters, but not all special characters (such as $) | **echo "\* hello \*"** |
 | Contain Special character within **single quotes** (Quotes out ALL special characters)	 | **echo '\* hello \*'** |

-## Investigation 1: Absolute and Relative and Relative-To-Home Pathnames
+## Investigation 1: Absolute, Relative, and Relative-To-Home Pathnames

 **ATTENTION: This online tutorial will be required to be completed by Friday in week 4 by midnight to obtain a grade of 2% towards this course**